 I have joined a tour where there was limited guidance, which was no good at all and extremely rushed, so I would always recommend fully guided tours to our foreign visitors.

 Dettifoss is Iceland's most powerful waterfall - a massive roaring wall of glacial water.
-It is 100 meters wide and 44 meters tall with a flow of 193 m3/s!
+It is 100 meters wide and 45 meters tall!

 Dettifoss from the west bank

 Dettifoss is situated in the glacial river, Jökulsá á Fjöllum, which is the second-longest river in Iceland.
 The water in glacial rivers is milky white and greyish - and ice-cold, so let's be careful here.